openvinotoolkit/open_model_zoo/demos/pedestrian_tracker_demo/README.md

 * _person-detection-retail-0013_ - The primary detection network for finding pedestrians
 * _person-reidentification-retail-0031_ - Network that is executed on top of the results from inference of the first network and makes reidentification of the pedestrians

-For more details on the topologies, refer to the descriptions in the `deployment_tools/intel_models` folder of the Intel OpenVINO&trade; toolkit installation.
+For more details on the topologies, refer to the descriptions in the `open_model_zoo/intel_models` folder.

 ## How It Works